-Below are some of the things we can offer to help survivors and those supporting them.
+Below are some of the things we can offer to help survivors.

 Group psychotherapy is one of the most powerful tools for trauma recovery, they help survivors journey together, support one another, and learn from each other’s approaches to situations.

-Breakthrough run multiple weekly psychotherapy groups for those experiencing long-term emotional and social difficulties arising from childhood trauma.
+We run multiple weekly psychotherapy groups for those experiencing long-term emotional and social difficulties arising from trauma.
 These could include:

 depression – anxiety – lack of self-esteem – the effects of trauma and abuse – substance misuse – eating disorders – self-harming and other compulsive behaviours – PTSD etc.